sdcnku/micropython/docs/library/machine.I2C.rst

        Construct and return a new I2C object.
        See the init method below for a description of the arguments.

+.. only:: port_openmvcam

+    .. class:: machine.I2C(scl, sda, \*, freq=400000)

+       Construct and return a new I2C object.
+       See the init method below for a description of the arguments.

 General Methods
 ---------------

 .. only:: port_wipy

     .. method:: i2c.init(mode, \*, baudrate=100000, pins=(SDA, SCL))
+      :noindex:

        Initialize the I2C bus with the given parameters:

           - ``mode`` must be ``I2C.MASTER``
           - ``baudrate`` is the SCL clock rate
           - ``pins`` is an optional tuple with the pins to assign to the I2C bus.

 .. only:: port_esp8266

     .. method:: i2c.init(scl, sda, \*, freq=400000)
+      :noindex:

        Initialize the I2C bus with the given arguments:

           - `scl` is a pin object for the SCL line
           - `sda` is a pin object for the SDA line
           - `freq` is the SCL clock rate

+.. only:: port_openmvcam

+    .. method:: i2c.init(scl, sda, \*, freq=400000)
+      :noindex:

+       Initialize the I2C bus with the given arguments:

+          - `scl` is a pin object for the SCL line
+          - `sda` is a pin object for the SDA line
+          - `freq` is the SCL clock rate

+.. only:: port_wipy

    .. method:: i2c.deinit()
+      :noindex:

       Turn off the I2C bus.

-   Availability: WiPy.

 .. method:: i2c.scan()
+   :noindex:

    Scan all I2C addresses between 0x08 and 0x77 inclusive and return a list of those that respond.
 A device responds if it pulls the SDA line low after its address (including a read bit) is sent on the bus.

+   .. only:: port_wipy

       Note: on WiPy the I2C object must be in master mode for this method to be valid.

 Primitive I2C operations
 ------------------------